glennj/exercism.io/lua/meetup/README.md

 descriptor calculate the date of the actual meetup.
 For example, if given "The first Monday of January 2017", the correct meetup date is 2017/1/2.

-## Running the tests

-To run the tests, run the command `busted` from within the exercise directory.

-## Further information

-For more detailed information about the Lua track, including how to get help if you're having trouble, please visit the exercism.io [Lua language page](http://exercism.io/tracks/lua/about).

 ## Source

+### Created by

+- @ryanplusplus

+### Based on

-Jeremy Hinegardner mentioned a Boulder meetup that happens on the Wednesteenth of every month [https://twitter.com/copiousfreetime](https://twitter.com/copiousfreetime)
+Jeremy Hinegardner mentioned a Boulder meetup that happens on the Wednesteenth of every month - https://twitter.com/copiousfreetime

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.